Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization

 \grpo estimates advantages from the binary outcome reward \citep{deepseekr1}.
 While straightforward, such a sparse reward cannot bring enough learning signals for effective RL training.
 Specifically, simply assigning $r_\text{acc} \in \{0,1\}$ neglects the fact that trajectories with wrong final answers may still be partially correct and contain good supervision data (e.g., partially correct code).
 Assigning strict $r_\text{acc}=0$ to failed trajectories makes RL training signals too sparse for \llm{s} to learn well.
 As such, we propose a simple yet effective strategy to assign partial rewards for $r_{\text{acc}}$ of the failed trajectories.
 See Figure \ref{fig:reward_shaping} for an overview.

-Specifically, given a rollout sample $i$, we first extract and concatenate the tool invocation (code) contents: $c_{i,0} \oplus c_{i,1} \oplus \cdots \oplus c_{i,n-1}$.
-From a group of $G$ generation samples, we filter for samples with the final predicted answer matching the ground truth answer and denote this set of positive samples as $\mathcal{P}$.
+Specifically, given a rollout sample $i$, we first extract and concatenate the tool invocation (code) contents: $c_{i,0} \oplus c_{i,1} \oplus \cdots \oplus c_{i,T_i-1}$.
+From a group of $G$ samples, we filter for samples with the final predicted answer matching the ground truth answer and denote this set of positive samples as $\mathcal{P}$.
 We then compute the partial reward as the mean similarity score between a negative code sample against all positive code samples.
-Essentially, extending $r_\text{acc}{}_{i,j}$ when $y_j$ is the last turn from Eq.\ref{eq:gtpo_reward}:
+Essentially, extending $r_\text{acc}{}_{i,j}$ when $y_{i,j}$ is the last turn from Eq.\ref{eq:gtpo_reward}:

 Note that $r_\text{acc}{}_{i,j}=1.0$ if $i \in \mathcal{P}$, and $\alpha$ is the upper bound hyperparameter of the partial rewards. $\mathrm{sim}(.,.)$ returns a similarity score between two input components, which can be any efficient off-the-shelf embedding model.
+When $|\mathcal{P}|=0$ (\ie the rollout group has no correct samples), no partial rewards will be assigned.
 Apart from the final result of the ground truth to obtain the positive set $\mathcal{P}$, our reward shaping strategy does not need additional external supervision to measure the turn-wise reward, demonstrating its simplicity and efficiency to apply.
 In practice, we set $\alpha=0.5$, which achieves good results across benchmarks empirically.

-Adopting turn-level reward assignment, advantage with discounted return, and self-supervised reward shaping, we can obtain the final training objective of \ours by extending from Eq.\ref{eq:grpo} as follows:

-where $y_{i,j}$ denotes the turn $j$ in generation sample $i$: $y_{i,j}=t_{i,j}c_{i,j}$, and $\mathcal{T}$ refers to the total number of turns in a generation sample.
+Adopting turn-level reward assignment, advantage with discounted return, and self-supervised reward shaping, we can obtain the final training objective of \ours by extending from Eq.\ref{eq:grpo} as follows: where $y_{i,j}$ denotes the turn $j$ in sample $i$: $y_{i,j}=t_{i,j}c_{i,j}$, and $T_i$ refers to the total number of turns in the sample $i$.
 Note that in Eq.\ref{eq:gtpo}, we still adopt the original formula Eq.\ref{eq:importance_ratio} for the importance ratio $w_{i,j,t}$ and normalize the objective loss by the total number of tokens $\sum_{i=1}^{G}|y_i|$.
+We also conduct an overhead analysis of \ours in Appendix \ref{sec:appendix_overhead}.